 How do I get tickets to your events?

 Most DLS lectures are free, unticketed, and open to the public.
 As such, seating at our venues is typically first come, first served.
-If an event is ticketed, however, you may pick the tickets up ahead of time online or at the Union Box office.
+If an event is ticketed, however, you may pick the tickets up ahead of time in-person or online through the Union Box office.

 For 7:30pm lectures taking place in Memorial Union’s Shannon Hall, our doors open half an hour before the start of the lecture, at 7:00pm (unless otherwise noted).
 We recommend arriving early to ensure you get a seat, as we’ve had people camp out for over an hour before doors open for certain speakers.

 We will always try our best to get everyone seated, but that may not always happen.
-In the past for events at Memorial Union, we have been able to project video and audio on the screens outside Shannon Hall and into the Shannon Sunset Lounge located across the hall from the theater entrance, so that you may still be able to enjoy the lecture when our agreement with the lecturer allows us to do so.
+In the past for events at Memorial Union, we have been able to project video and audio on the screens outside Shannon Hall and into Sunset Lounge, located across the hall from the theater entrance, so that you may still be able to enjoy the lecture when our agreement with the lecturer allows us to do so.

 More often than not, our speakers' contracts do not permit us to record their lecture.
 However, this varies from speaker to speaker, and we will let you know if we make a lecture recording available for the public to enjoy!